nfmoore/azureml-mlops-example-scenarios/.github/docs/data-factory-pipeline.md

 ### Solution Design

-The below diagram shows a high-level design for implementing batch scoring workloads suitable for classical machine learning scenarios using Azure Machine Learning which is orchestrated via Azure Data Factory.
+The below diagram shows a high-level design for implementing batch scoring workloads suitable for classical machine learning scenarios using Azure Machine Learning which are orchestrated via Azure Data Factory.

 ![design](./images/design-adf.png)